drewjocham/mongo-migration-tool/CONTRIBUTING.md

-# Contributing to mongo-essential
+# Contributing to mongo-migration

-Thank you for considering contributing to mongo-essential!
+Thank you for considering contributing to mongo-migration!
 This document provides guidelines and information for contributors.

 ## Table of Contents